artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal--in-iOS-with-searchbars.markdown

 ---
 layout: post
-title: On Making It Personal With Searchbars
+title: On Making It Personal in iOS With Searchbars
 date: 2012-05-11 20:52
 comments: true
 categories: [iOS, UIKIT, Customisation]